openspending/community.openspending.org/help/data-cleansing.md

 * **Numbers and units:** For numeric columns, try to remove any currency specifications and non-decimal separators, such as commas for thousands steps (NNN,NNN.NN).
 All dates imported into OpenSpending must be of the form NNNN.NN, additional commas or spaces should be removed.
 Make sure the unit is a single number and not shortened by thousands or millions.

-* **Text & Encoding:** In text columns, remove any sourrounding spaces, commas and full stops.
+* **Text & Encoding:** In text columns, remove any surrounding spaces, commas and full stops.
 Get rid of prefixes that are common to all values of the column.
 When importing text with non-English characters, make sure to save your data with the UTF-8 character encoding.
 If umlauts or other diacritica do not show up correctly you might have to try converting the input data to UTF-8 from another encoding.
 OpenSpending currently does not support LTR languages and CJK text.

 * **ISO Dates:** OpenSpending only accepts dates in a single form, YEAR-MM-DD.
 You may have to convert other representations (such as spelled out month names, or other orderings of the information) into this format.
 An easy way to do this may be splitting the date into several columns and then merging the columns in the desired order.
 Take special care to distinguish between the US and conventional styles of writing dates: MM/DD/YEAR (US) vs. DD/MM/YEAR (rest of planet).
 Beware of the date handling methods used in Excel, it is often better to simply set date columns to be interpreted as text.